Federica Masolin

-Federica Masolin (born 7 May 1985) is an Italian sports journalist and television presenter for Sky Sport.
-She is the main presenter of Sky Sport's coverage of Formula One motor racing, having previously covered men and women's volleyball as well as the Serie A and Serie B football leagues, the 2011 Copa América, the 2012 Summer Olympics in London and the 2014 Winter Olympics in Sochi for the channel.
+Federica Masolin (born 7 May 1985) is an Italian sports journalist and television presenter of Sky Sport's football programming.
+She was the main presenter of Sky Sport's coverage of Formula One motor racing, having previously covered men and women's volleyball as well as the Serie A and Serie B football leagues, the 2011 Copa América, the 2012 Summer Olympics in London and the 2014 Winter Olympics in Sochi for the channel.